Liquid Ingress Test Equipment

 Jet test nozzle for UL / NEMA-oriented enclosure water-ingress testing.

-Designed for UL 50E, NEMA 4, and NEMA 4X testing and includes ISO 17025 compliant NIST-traceable calibration documentation.
+Referenced for UL 50E, NEMA 4, and NEMA 4X testing.
+Includes NIST-traceable calibration documentation from an ISO/IEC 17025 accredited laboratory.

 Jet-system note: nozzle size, pressure, flow, and water supply stability all matter.
 Choose the nozzle or kit based on the exact ingress level and standard family.